1001 On Tour

 Photos courtesy of Adrian Vaughan

 Above: At the seaside town of Cromer, the Hastings unit is stabled at one platform as a sprinter service approaches the signal-box.
-Fully mechanical semaphore signalling was in operation at that time (19th June 1999), and the "bobby" is waiting to exchange single-line tokens with the driver.
-Below: Between Cromer and Sheringham is the picturesque halt of West Runton; 1001 passes through on its way back to Cromer.
+Fully mechanical semaphore signalling was in operation at that time (19th June 1999), and the “bobby” is waiting to exchange single-line tokens with the driver.

-[PHOTO: Train passing through attractive station: 123kB]
+[PHOTO: Train passing through attractive station: 21kB]

-[PHOTO: Crossing-keeper, train in middle distance: 116kB]
+[PHOTO: Crossing-keeper, train in middle distance: 19kB]

 Above: At Sloley Lane Level Crossing near Worstead on the outward journey, crossing-keeper Judy throws back the lever to unbolt the gates as the unit recedes into the distance.